 Mickey’s Halloween Party at Disneyland

-Mickey’s Halloween Party at Disneyland is a new addition on our list.
-Last year we happened to be at Disneyland on one of the Halloween party days, which meant we were kicked out at 7pm.
-This gave us a quick glimpse of how awesome it is, with dreams to go this year!
+Mickey’s Halloween Party at Disneyland is a a mainstay to our list now.
+A few years ago, we happened to be at Disneyland on one of the Halloween party days, which meant we were kicked out at 7pm.
+This gave us a quick glimpse of how awesome it is, with dreams to go!
 Even if you are annual passport holders, you will still have to purchase an additional ticket, which sort of stinks to be honest.
 This year, the special halloween party days will be held on Wednesday and Friday’s which makes it a bit easier (and cheaper) to get a ticket.

 The deal.. you arrive in costume if you wish to a park that is closed to everyone except party goers.
 This means you have almost no lines for popular rides, and can breeze through things.
 The lines are for the trick or treat stations instead.
 The trick or treating stations are nothing special to be honest.
 There are no special edition Disney items, but the littles don’t care.
 Our goal is to focus on the rides, catching the trick or treat stations along the way.

 One of our favorites of the season is a visit to the Ghost Train at the LA Live Steamers in Griffith Park.
 For years we were scared to go, worried it would be too scary for our little guy.
 We made the plunge last year and he LOVED it.
 We actually went twice during the short time it was open.
 There are definitely ghoolish and garish items on display, and you ride the train in the dark, but overall it’s not as bad as we had imagined.
 There are sounds, lights and some smoke, but overall, it is definitely enjoyable for kids who like a little scare.
-Sadly, this year (2016) they are not hosting the Ghost Train.
-We were devastated to find this news out, but thought we would keep it on our list for future reference in the years to come.
-We really hope they are back next year bigger and better like they say!
+After a year off, this year will likely be packed with everyone who missed it’s presence last year.
+This year’s rides will begin on Oct 13th.
+A new addition this year is the ability to purchase tickets online in advance.
+Book early!

 In our effort to decorate and carve lots of pumpkins, we end up at multiple pumpkin patches during the month, but our favorite and must visit remains Underwood Farms in Moorpark.
 Sure, there are lots of closer pumpkin patches, but a visit to Underwood means you can walk the vast yards picking out your perfect pumpkins, your littles can ride in wagons, watch pig races, pet some farm animals and get lost in the corn maze.
 It makes a perfect weekend outing for the entire family or even better on a random day when school is out!
 If you really cannot muster the strength for the long drive or the heat, our we also love the Mr Bones Pumpkin Patch in Culver City and even the little parking lot ‘patch’ in Eagle Rock in front of the Target.
 Not as cheap or fun as Underwood, but both will give the kids good options for pumpkin selection and some added fun on top!